 Commander-in-chief: Prince Ysenburg

-Summary: 5 bns, 5 grenadier coys, 2 Invalid coys, 3 jäger coys, 3 cavalry sqns, 1 hussar sqn for a total of some 6,500 men.
+Summary: 5 bns, 5 grenadier coys, 2 Invalid coys, 3 jäger coys, 3 cavalry sqns, 1 hussar sqn for a total of some 6,500 men with 10 artillery pieces.

 N.N.: all troops were Hessian unless specifically noted

 - First Line (listed from right to left)